cn-techlite/Video_Overlay_App/README.md

-# Video Overlay App
+# Overview Video Overlay App

 - A project that is showing the continuous looping of video with text overlay on it.

 - This project demonstrates a Flutter-based custom video player with an overlay text and hidden control

-## Overview

-Approach Explanation
+##  Approach Explanation

+- I followed the MVC Architecture and feature first approach, then i split the core folder into two which are the COMPONENTS and FEATURES

+- The components is were the tools and customization used on the app is located.
+- The Features is where the main or the core functionality of the app is found

 The implementation is split into two main parts: